The North American junior hockey system violates U.S. antitrust law, according to a class action lawsuit - ExBulletin

 Representatives for the CHL and NHL were not notified in advance and did not receive the complaint until Wednesday morning after it was filed in U.S. District Court in Manhattan.

-Eight of the CHL's 60 teams are based in the US: five in Washington state, two in Michigan and one in Pennsylvania.
+Nine of the CHL's 60 teams are based in the US: five in Washington state, two in Michigan and one each in Oregon and Pennsylvania.
 The rest are in Canada, but a sports labor law expert doesn't think that's a problem since many antitrust situations extend beyond the US.

 Each US state and Canadian province is assigned to one of three leagues, the QMJHL, OHL or WHL, and players from those who wish to play in the CHL cannot choose from these leagues.
 They are then drafted and the team owns the rights to each player for his entire youth career.